QuantEcon/lecture-python-programming.myst/lectures/numpy.md

 ---
 tags: [hide-input]
 ---
-# Adapted and modified based on the book written by Jake VanderPlas (see https://jakevdp.github.io/PythonDataScienceHandbook/06.00-figure-code.html#Broadcasting)
+# Adapted and modified based on the code in the book written by Jake VanderPlas (see https://jakevdp.github.io/PythonDataScienceHandbook/06.00-figure-code.html#Broadcasting)
 # Originally from astroML: see http://www.astroml.org/book_figures/appendix/fig_broadcast_visual.html

 import numpy as np